80036nd/FutureRestore-Script/README.md

 Step 0.2) Download device IPSW for SHSH blob

-Step 0.3) Clone git repository
+Step 0.3) Clone this git repository

 Step 1) Open terminal cd into the folder and then run chmod +x restore.sh